As Big Beer Moves In, Activists in Mexicali Fight To Keep Their Water

 Constellation Brands denies the suggestion of corruption.
 It issued a statement in response to NPR's questions:

-"No government officials or authorities in office have been hired by Constellations Brands.
+"No government officials or authorities in office have been hired by Constellation Brands.
 We continue to work with local authorities to ensure all aspects of our brewery construction project are in full compliance with all applicable rules, regulations and laws.
 This has been validated by Mexico's Ministry of the Interior," it says.

 Members of the Mexican government contacted about the same allegations have yet to respond.